datacarpentry/python-socialsci/episodes/02-basics.md

 ## Basic Python data types

 So far we have seen three basic Python data types; Integer, Float and String.
 There is another basic data type; Boolean.
 Boolean variables can only have the values of either `True` or `False`.
 (Remember, Python is case sensitive, so be careful of your spelling.)
 We can define variables to be of type boolean by setting their value accordingly.
+Boolean variables are a good way of coding anything that has a binary range (eg: yes/no), because it's a type that computers know how to work with as we will see soon.

 ~~~
 bool_val_t = True